Hyundai i30 hatchback (2017 - ) review

 How reliable is it?

-The outgoing i30 has proved to be a tough and durable motorcar, and the new one makes use of many of that car’s mechanical components.
-Hyundai generally has an excellent reputation for reliability and robust construction, so we can see no reason why the latest i30 should stray from this excellent track record.
+Hyundai has an excellent reputation for reliability and robust construction, and came first in the 2018 JD Power Vehicle Dependability Study, which ranks the major manufacturers.
+We can see no reason why the i30 should stray from this excellent track record.
 Five years of roadside assistance and vehicle health checks are included with the standard, fully transferable, unlimited-mileage warranty.

 How safe is it?

-The i30 was awarded a five-star Euro NCAP crash test score, and its active safety elements include six airbags, hill-start assist, electronic vehicle stability management and brake lights which flash during an emergency stop.
-The i30 also comes with autonomous emergency braking, driver attention alert and lane-keep assist.
+The i30 was awarded a five-star Euro NCAP crash test score, and its safety elements include six airbags, hill-start assist and brake lights which flash during an emergency stop.
+The i30 also comes with autonomous emergency braking, driver attention alert and lane-keep assist as standard on all models, and has two Isofix child-seat mounting points in the back.
+A blind spot warning system and a rear cross traffic alert function are included on Premium and Premium SE models.

 How much equipment do I get?

 The i30 is a decent all-rounder, although it doesn’t excel in any one area.
 Given the right road, it’s certainly comfortable and refined, so if all you do is run up and down motorways all day, you’ll have little to complain about.
-Go for a 1.0-litre manual car, and it’s undoubtedly a lot of car for the money.
+Go for a 1.0-litre manual car, and it’s undoubtedly a lot of car for the money, and the N Line model is an entertaining drive without the fuel bills of a proper hot hatch.
 It should also prove utterly painless to own, with little to worry about thanks to its comprehensive five-year warranty.
 Trouble is, there are a host of motors in this over-crowded, ridiculously competitive class, that do everything the i30 does and more, including the Volkswagen Golf, Vauxhall Astra and Ford Focus, to name but three.